 PRASAD was featured on the respected financial website “The Street” as one of 30 recommended charities, top-rated for transparency, accountability, and financial health.

-The charitable work of The PRASAD Project has its roots in the 1930s, when Bhagavan Nityananda offered food and support to villagers in the Tansa Valley in Maharashtra, India.
+The charitable work of PRASAD has its roots in the 1930s, when Bhagavan Nityananda offered food and support to villagers in the Tansa Valley in Maharashtra, India.
 Swami Muktananda continued this great work through the 1960s and 1970s.

 In 1978, under Swami Muktananda’s guidance, volunteers began offering medical services through the Shree Muktananda Mobile Hospital.

 In the early 1980s, Gurumayi Chidvilasananda expanded the philanthropic initiatives in the Tansa Valley to include nutrition, community development, and medical services such as a hospital and diagnostic center, the provision of modern eye care and comprehensive dental care, a mobile clinic and tuberculosis and HIV/AIDS programs.

 In 1992, Gurumayi initiated the establishment of PRASAD as a central organization to oversee and support humanitarian projects around the world.

 The PRASAD Project is an effective and acclaimed humanitarian organization that holds special consultative status with the United Nations Economic and Social Council.

 PRASAD has three fundraising licensees, in Australia, France and Spain.
 These entities are dedicated to raising funds and bringing global visibility to PRASAD’s work around the world, particularly the programs in India.